seiszhang/ucerf3-etas-results/2019_08_28-ComCatM7p1_ci38457511_MainshockLog10_k_2p2412_ShakeMapSurfaces_Log10_k_2p666_p1p07133_c8p0307E4/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/03/27 11:53:51 UTC, 265.4 days after the simulation start time.
+Last updated at 2020/04/04 08:07:58 UTC, 9 months after the simulation start time.

-Total matching ComCat events found: 2377
+Total matching ComCat events found: 2383

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*